ipfs-inactive/docs/.github/ISSUE_TEMPLATE/documentation-issue.md

 ---
 name: Documentation Issue
 about: Report a problem with existing documentation
-title: "[DOCS ISSUE] (add your title here!)"
+title: "Found something wrong that needs fixing?"
-labels: 'OKR 3: Content Improvement, docs-ipfs'
+labels: 'need/triage'
 assignees: ''
 ---

 Did you find a bug, typo or other issue in an item of IPFS documentation?
 Please use this template to let us know!